Inputs to the model¶

 This includes support ticket copilots, abuse classifiers built on embedding similarity, fraud detection systems combining rule-based and model-based signals, and incident triage tools that summarise alert payloads before presenting them to an analyst.

 The risk is not that these tools are insecure in themselves.
 It is that they create a path from untrusted input to security-relevant interpretation to operational output.
-The length and opacity of that path tends to grow without anyone deciding it needs review.
+The length and opacity of that path is liable to grow without anyone deciding it needs review, which is reason enough to give it an entry in the threat register.

 Traditional rule failures are usually observable: a rule fired, or it did not; a threshold was misconfigured and the value is auditable.
 Interpretation failures are murkier.
 The output looks plausible.
 The reasoning path is opaque.
 Confidence signals are unreliable.
 Behaviour drifts gradually rather than failing abruptly.

-This is why input layer compromises create operational blind spots rather than just new bugs.
+This is why an input layer compromise is an operational blind spot before it is a bug.
 The system continues to produce outputs that appear reasonable.
 The deviation from intended behaviour is not visible in logs the way a rule misfiring can be made visible.

 The operational shift¶